confluence/tonguefish/README.md

 You need an input directory, an output directory, and a cache directory.
 The input directory must contain at minimum a `feeds.toml` file and a copy of or symbolic link to the `tonguefish.css` stylesheet.
 Custom CSS can be placed in separate files in the input directory; they will be copied to the output directory.
 The `tonguefish.py` script is standalone, and can be run from / moved to any working directory.

-`feeds.toml` must have a timezone configured.

 `tonguefish` can be run with feed updates disabled (useful for changing configuration of existing feeds, or development of `tonguefish` itself).

 Because the page doesn't use any JavaScript, you can use it without a webserver, just by opening the file in your browser.
 Because the browser syncs visited state for you, you can run a copy locally on each device (you only have to sync your `feeds.toml` and any custom CSS).
 You can also host it on a webserver if you want to, but that's outside the scope of these instructions.

 ### Install

 These are example instructions for Linux (a recent Ubuntu LTS release). `tonguefish` has not been tested on other operating systems; it probably works anywhere you can install Python 3.
-On Windows you will definitely also need the `tzdata` package to provide the IANA timezone database.
+On Windows you will also need the `tzdata` package if you want to use an IANA string to configure a local timezone.

 You should probably do this inside a virtualenv instead of using `sudo`; do as I say, not as I do.